Let’s not kid ourselves. The best way to practice is to play your instrument regularly.

 Background music doesn’t qualify as active listening.
 The listener needs to fully concentrate, understand, respond to, and remember what is being played.

-Though it won’t replace practicing your music, it will familiarize you with it, and you can develop a deeper understanding of what you’re playing.
-You will begin to recognize the different musical sections and phrasing, and will also be able to cut down on review time.
+Though it won’t replace traditional practice, it will familiarize your student with their music.
+They can develop a deeper understanding of what they’re playing by recognizing musical sections and phrasing, and can cut down their review time when they play next.

 Also, in this experiment, researchers found that non-musicians who actively listened to a passage played it better than those who didn’t.